Flat Party tap into the darker side of their psyche

-Flat Party have released their new EP, It’s All Been Done Before that includes latest single, ‘Madonna,’ a searing critique of toxic masculinity, delivered with the band’s signature theatrical edge.
+Flat Party have released their new EP, It’s All Been Done Before, via Submarine Cat Records, which includes their latest single, ‘Madonna,’ a searing critique of toxic masculinity, delivered with the band’s signature theatrical edge.
 With shimmering synths, rumbling basslines, and an atmosphere both haunting and unsettling, the track showcases their ability to craft music that’s as captivating as it is provocative.
-Lyrically delving into themes of sexual manipulation, ‘Madonna’ serves as the final preview of their highly anticipated EP, It’s All Been Done Before, set to release on November 15th via Submarine Cat Records (home to acts like Prima Queen and Home Counties).
 Vocalist Jack Lawther and bassist Nic Morris dive deeper into the track and the band’s creative process.

 [Gemma Cockrell]: Hi guys, congrats on the new single!
 Could you tell us about the inspiration behind ‘Madonna’?
 How did the themes of toxic masculinity and manipulation come into play during the writing process?